 FB: How would you rate yourself as a cook?

-FB: Do you like a drink?
+FB: Do you have a sweet tooth?

 FB: Which five people would you most like to invite to dinner?